 “I believe now that depression can never be fully grasped by mental health professionals who have not experienced it.
 Though I can’t claim to know everything about depression, I have a unique and powerful perspective: as a suicide survivor, as a sufferer myself, as a patient, and as a therapist.
 I know that people who are depressed work very hard at living, but much of their effort is fruitless, a waste of energy.
 It is as if they are in over their heads and don’t know how to swim; the harder they work, the worse things get.”

-Richard O’Connor is the author of four books, Undoing Depression: What Therapy Doesn’t Teach You and Medication Can’t Give You, Active Treatment of Depression, Undoing Perpetual Stress, and Happy at Last.
-A fifth, Stop It!
-Putting the Brakes on Self-Destructive Behavior, is due out in 2013.
-For fourteen years he was executive director of the Northwest Center for Family Service and Mental Health, a private, nonprofit mental health clinic serving Litchfield County, Connecticut, overseeing the work of twenty mental health professionals in treating almost a thousand patients per year.
+Richard O’Connor is the author of five books, Undoing Depression: What Therapy Doesn’t Teach You and Medication Can’t Give You, Active Treatment of Depression, Undoing Perpetual Stress, and Happy at Last.
+His fifth book, Rewire is a manual for gaining control of self-destructive behavior, published in 2014.
+Dr. O’Connor worked for many years as executive director of the Northwest Center for Family Service and Mental Health, a private, nonprofit mental health clinic serving Litchfield County, Connecticut, overseeing the work of twenty mental health professionals in treating almost a thousand patients per year.
 He is a practicing psychotherapist, with offices in Canaan, Connecticut, and New York City.

 A graduate of Trinity College in Hartford, O’Connor received his MSW and Ph.D. from the University of Chicago, followed by postgraduate work at the Institute for Psychoanalysis and the Family Institute.
 He has worked in a wide variety of settings, from inner-city clinics to wealthy suburbs.